appsmithorg/appsmith-docs/website/docs/advanced-concepts/custom-authentication.md

 }}
 ```

-After clicking your button to sign out, they're brought to the **LoginPage** where they must log in again to see your **MainPage** content.
+After clicking your button to sign out, they're brought to the **LoginPage**, where they must log in again to see your **MainPage** content.

 ## Custom OAuth guides